corda/corda/docs/source/upgrade-notes.rst

 * The network map is no longer provided by a node and thus the ``networkMapService`` config is ignored.
 Instead the network map is either provided by the compatibility zone (CZ) operator (who operates the doorman) and available using the ``compatibilityZoneURL`` config, or is provided using signed node info files which are copied locally.
-  See :doc:`network-map` for more details, and :doc:`setting-up-a-corda-network` on how to use the network bootstrapper for deploying a local network.
+  See :doc:`network-map` for more details, and :doc:`network-bootstrapper` on how to use the network bootstrapper for deploying a local network.

 * Configuration for a notary has been simplified. ``extraAdvertisedServiceIds``, ``notaryNodeAddress``, ``notaryClusterAddresses``